KOCO-TV: News department history

-In July 1998, KOCO rebranded its newscasts from Oklahoma's 5 News to Eyewitness News 5, a moniker which remained until April 18, 2013, when the newscasts began utilizing the current KOCO 5 News identity.
-Though the "circle 5" logo introduced in the last years of Gannett ownership was retained, the Hearst-Argyle generic GFX package in use at the time (with a visual appearance of swirling light and patterns intended to resemble a camera lens) was instituted.
-However, the music package intended to accompany this, the "A Package" from Gari Communications (composed for Hearst in 1995), was unable to be used, as rival KWTV had begun to use said music package in 1997; this necessitated the commissioning of the "B Package" from Gari for KOCO's use (designed to sound similar to the "A Package", Hearst-Argyle stations began to use either package from then on into 2003; these music packages would later be renamed by Gari Media to "Image News" and "Revolution", respectively) In 1999, then-weekend evening anchor/reporter Cherokee Ballard—who worked at the station from 1989 to 2005, and was the first person of Native American descent to anchor a local newscast in the Oklahoma City market—became the focus of a series of reports chronicling her battle with non-Hodgkin's large-cell lymphoma (for which she had been diagnosed with that June) to educate viewers about the disease.
+In July 1998, KOCO rebranded its newscasts from Oklahoma's 5 News to Eyewitness News 5, a moniker which remained until April 18, 2013, when the newscasts began using the current KOCO 5 News identity.
+Though the "circle 5" logo introduced in 1995 under Gannett ownership was retained, the station implemented Hearst-Argyle's standardized graphics package in use at the time (with a visual appearance of swirling light and patterns intended to resemble a camera lens).
+However, the music package intended to accompany it, Gari Communications' "A Package" (composed for Hearst in 1995), was unable to be used, as rival KWTV had begun using that theme with its March 1997 introduction of the "News 9" brand; this resulted in Gari composing another theme, the "B Package", for KOCO's use (designed to sound similar to the "A Package", Hearst-Argyle stations were given the option to use either theme—which Gari Media later renamed "Image News" and "Revolution", respectively—from then on into 2003).
+In 1999, then-weekend evening anchor/reporter Cherokee Ballard—who worked at the station from 1989 to 2005, and was the first person of Native American descent to anchor a local newscast in the Oklahoma City market—became the focus of a series of reports chronicling her battle with non-Hodgkin's large-cell lymphoma (for which she had been diagnosed with that June) to educate viewers about the disease.
 (Ballard's cancer went into remission the following year.)
-KOCO has increased its commitment to news and weather coverage in recent years, with these efforts helping propel the station's 5:00 p.m. newscast to first place in the ratings in 2004, followed by its first-ever outright win at 6:00 p.m. in November 2006.
-In February 2006, the station extended its weekend morning news programming to Sundays, with the addition of a two-hour 7:00 a.m. newscast.
-That same year, the Sunday edition of the 10:00 p.m. newscast expanded to a full hour, resulting in Sunday Sports Xtra—a sports wrap-up program that debuted on September 4, 1994, as Sports Final, and was relaunched after a seven-month hiatus as Sports Extra in August 1997—converting from a standalone program to a 15-minute tail-end segment within the newscast (the Sports Extra moniker was used as the umbrella title for its sports segments from 2006 to February 2012).
+KOCO has increased its commitment to news and weather coverage in recent years, with these efforts helping propel the station's 5 p.m. newscast to first place in the ratings in 2004, followed by its first-ever outright win at 6 p.m. in November 2006.
+In February 2006, the station extended its weekend morning news programming to Sundays, with the addition of a two-hour 7 a.m. newscast.
+That same year, the Sunday edition of the 10 p.m. newscast expanded to a full hour, resulting in Sunday Sports Xtra—a sports wrap-up program that debuted on September 4, 1994, as Sports Final, and was relaunched after a seven-month hiatus as Sports Extra in August 1997—converting from a standalone program to a 15-minute tail-end segment within the newscast (the Sports Extra moniker was used as the umbrella title for its sports segments from 2006 to February 2012).